labyrinthinesecurity/silhouette/README.md

 ## configure

+Most of the code is held in file common.py

-You must set a few environment variables:
+To get started, you must set a few environment variables which are loaded into common.py:

 - wid: the Log Analytics workspace ID, where all activity logs are collected
 - account: the Azure storage account that silhouette will use to store its data